(Includes what Flurry has predicted to the members)

 Some of the teachings I didn’t think were any big deal.
 I mean, although I didn’t really see anything wrong with eating “unclean” foods, if that little thing would stand between me and God, what’s the big deal about giving it up?
 So I left it behind without a second glance.
 Same with many other things in my life, I didn’t think they were wrong, but they were such little things compared to the glorious future that I learned would await me, how could I refuse?
 I learned more about church government: God was in charge and He spoke directly to Gerald Flurry, who handed down judgments straight from God, down through his ministers under him.
 To disrespect a minister, especially Gerald Flurry, would be like spitting in God’s face.3

 The healing doctrine left a deep impression on my family.
-When my son was around 8 or 9 years old, he became quite ill and began to have hallucinations that lasted in total around 6 to 8 months.
+When my son was [very young], he became quite ill and began to have hallucinations that lasted in total around 6 to 8 months.
 Early on, I asked the minister to anoint him, as I believed was right and had been taught.
 The minister was quite concerned over the hallucinations, thinking maybe my son was possessed by demons, but then he “tested” him and decided it was something else–he didn’t know what–and anointed him.
 I was told that it would be a bad idea to take my son to a doctor, that they would use worldly treatments on him and that God would see that I didn’t rely on Him for healing.
 So my little boy was sick for a long time, and I can’t begin to tell you how it broke my heart knowing he was seeing disturbing hallucinations, but there was nothing I could do.
 It took me a long time to find out he’d had extremely severe lead poisoning.
 The old building where we were living was condemned and we had to move immediately.
 If only I had gotten him to a hospital early!
 As it was, he lost so much time.
 There’s about two years that he doesn’t remember at all when he was so sick.

 We still held fast to all we were taught.
 I sent in my tithes and offerings, and when my third tithe year came around, I sent that third tithe in also.
 By then I’d worked myself up to making a big $7.71 an hour, so you can see I was very good at budgeting to pay tithes, taxes, rent, utilities, daycare, and all the other expenses.
 There were times, though, that we didn’t have enough to eat, and I couldn’t afford to buy clothes for a growing boy.
 But it was okay, we were “doing it to help the Work.”
-This was “God’s church,” and we only had a short time left.
+This was “God’s Church,” and we only had a short time left.
 At the end of my third tithe year, everyone told me to expect a great blessing.
 I met a man, a church member, at the Feast of Tabernacles, and all my friends convinced me that God had picked out this man especially for me, as my third tithe year blessing, so I ended up marrying him a short time later.